slokhorst/cage-wiki/Troubleshooting.md

 # Troubleshooting

 When you have an issue with Cage, please update both Cage and wlroots and then try again.
 It may be that a newer version has already fixed your problem.
 If not, look through [known issues in Cage](https://github.com/Hjdskes/cage/issues) and [known issues in wlroots](https://github.com/swaywm/wlroots/issues).
 Read this Wiki and ensure the solution to your problem isn't already described somewhere.
+If this Wiki doesn't describe your problem, [Sway's Wiki](https://github.com/swaywm/sway/wiki#troubleshooting) also lists many common problems.

 For any issue that doesn't directly relate to Cage (i.e., is an application using Wayland or XWayland, or application settings), please don't open an issue.
-[Sway's wiki](https://github.com/swaywm/sway/wiki#faq) contains some frequently asked questions, but please don't open an issue on Sway's bug tracker either.
+Please don't open an issue on Sway's bug tracker either.

 ## How do I report issues?